babsey/nest-desktop-legacy/docs/user/use-ebrains.rst

     Sometimes the issue is resolved when you check NEST Server.

     If not, the problem lies in cookies and site data for the user authentication of the *HBP*.
     That cookie expires after a session.
     This happens when you re-access to ``https://nest-desktop.apps.hbp.eu`` after the browser is closed.

-    The simple solution is to reload the page that you can re-login HBP infrastructure.
+    The simple solution is to reload the page that you can re-login.

     A persistent solution is to set the browser configuration that it deletes cookies and site data when the browser is closed (It works in Firefox).